pointblue/Soundscapes2Landscapes/CNN_Bird_Species/README.md

 - [2_generateROI-Melspecs.py](CNN_Bird_Species/dataSet_models/): Use the Megawavs created above and chop them into desirable duration ROIs.
 We convert them into 2-sec ROIs sampled at 22050 Hz.
 We convert them into .png Mel Spectrograms here.
 - [3_generateAugmentedTrSamples.py](CNN_Bird_Species/dataSet_models/): To increase the amount of training data and make models more robust, we perform class-wise overlaid data augmentation techniques that is briefly explained in the paper

-#### 3. CNN Xeno-Canto Pre-training and HPC processing
+#### 3. CNN xeno-canto Pre-training and HPC processing
-Other scripts in repository demonstrate Xeno-Canto acoustic pre-training, warbleR acoustic event detection, and data processing implementation on a local HPC.
+Other scripts in repository demonstrate xeno-canto acoustic pre-training, warbleR acoustic event detection, and data processing implementation on a local HPC.
 These scripts use a bash .sh script to submit a python or R script on the HPC cluster using a SLURM scheduler:
 - [4a_melspec_generation_csv-HPC.sh](CNN_Bird_Species/dataSet_models/) / [4b_melspec_generation_csv.py](CNN_Bird_Species/dataSet_models/): generate all S2L mel spectrograms on HPC setup.
 - [5a_inference_with_csv-HPC.sh](CNN_Bird_Species/dataSet_models/) / [5b_inference_HPC_model_with_csv.sh](CNN_Bird_Species/dataSet_models/): run prediction on S2L mel spectrogram dataset using HPC setup.
 - [cnn_pretrain_gpus.sh](CNN_Bird_Species/CNN_pretraining/) / [mobnet_pretrain.py](CNN_Bird_Species/CNN_pretraining/): pre-train, here, an ImageNetv2 weighted MobileNetv2 architecture using Xeno-Canto data on an HPC.